rht-labs/enablement-docs/exercises/8-the-last-unicorn-dev/README.md

 _____

 ## Learning Outcomes
-As a learner you will be able to identify what a an amazing Demo Day consists of!
+As a learner you will be able to identify what an amazing Demo Day consists of!
-- Identify key success factors for a facilitating Demo Day
+- Identify key success factors for facilitating a Demo Day
 - Run Demo Day as part of the class room activities
-- Identify the success factors and antipatterns in making Labs Engagements work wit our clients
+- Identify the success factors and antipatterns in making Labs Engagements work with our clients

 _____